 Another Louisiana professional athlete, Drew Brees, is truly a saint.
 Brees and his wife announced that they are pledging five million dollars to the state of Louisiana in 2020, with an emphasis on helping local communities get through this pandemic.

-Besides the monetary donation, Brees is also utilizing his partnerships with local and national organizations and is assisting in mobilizing them.
+Besides the monetary donation, Brees is also utilizing his partnerships with local and national organizations and mobilizing them.
 With the help of local food banks, health care systems, and restaurants, they will be providing over 10,000 meals a day for, however, as long as needed for children, families, and seniors in Louisiana.
 Talk about a touchdown.

 Dallas Mavericks Owner & Shark Tank Star

 Before America was greatly affected in early March, Dallas Mavericks Mark Cuban set a precedent in the industry.
 He tweeted that his employees will be reimbursed for eating at local restaurants or cafes.
 In addition to wanting to help his team of employees, Cuban has a vested interest in stabilizing the economy and supporting local business owners.

 Once the NBA suspended their season, this Shark was quick to jump into his tank, promising to pay the hourly wages of stadium employees.
 Cuban stated that the way companies handle this outbreak and their employees at this time will affect them and their brand “for decades” to come.
 We agree.

 World Central Kitchen

 Jose Andres is always stirring the pot in the best way possible.
 When there is a disaster, Andres is there with an army of people and tables of food.
 This incident was no different.